Bangladesh Liberation War: Declaration of independence

 The violence unleashed by the Pakistani forces on 25 March 1971 proved the last straw to the efforts to negotiate a settlement.
 Following these incidents, Sheikh Mujibur Rahman signed an official declaration that read:

 Sheikh Mujib also called upon the people to resist the occupation forces through a radio message.
 Rahman was arrested on the night of 25–26 March 1971 at about 1:30 am (as per Radio Pakistan's news on 29 March 1971).

 A telegram containing the text of Sheikh Mujibur Rahman's declaration reached some students in Chittagong.
-The message was translated to Bengali by Dr. Manjula Anwar.
-The students failed to secure permission from higher authorities to broadcast the message from the nearby Agrabad Station of Pakistan Broadcasting Corporation.
-However, the message was read several times by the independent Swadhin Bangla Betar Kendro Radio established by some rebel Bangali Radio workers in Kalurghat.
-Major Ziaur Rahman was requested to provide security of the station and he also read the Declaration on 27 March 1971.
-Major Ziaur Rahman broadcast announcement of the declaration of independence on behalf of Sheikh Mujibur Rahman.
+The message was translated into Bengali by Manjula Anwar.
+The students failed to secure permission from higher authorities to broadcast the message from the nearby Agrabad Station of Pakistan Broadcasting Corporation, but the message was read several times by the independent Swadhin Bangla Betar Kendro Radio established by rebel Bangali Radio workers in Kalurghat.
+Major Ziaur Rahman was requested to provide security for the station and also read the Declaration on 27 March 1971.
+He broadcast the announcement of the declaration of independence on behalf of Sheikh Mujibur Rahman:

 The Kalurghat Radio Station's transmission capability was limited, but the message was picked up by a Japanese ship in the Bay of Bengal.
 It was then re-transmitted by Radio Australia and later by the BBC.

 M. A. Hannan, an Awami League leader from Chittagong, is said to have made the first announcement of the declaration of independence over the radio on 26 March 1971.

 26 March 1971 is considered the official Independence Day of Bangladesh, and the name Bangladesh was in effect henceforth.
 In July 1971, Indian Prime Minister Indira Gandhi openly referred to the former East Pakistan as Bangladesh.
 Some Pakistani and Indian officials continued to use the name "East Pakistan" until 16 December 1971.